 Yes, you can build muscle with vegan protein powder.
 A recent study shows that rice and whey protein can provide similar performance and body composition results.
 Pea protein also proved to be on par with whey compared to a placebo.

 It’s easy to think that we need animal protein to score some gains.
 But according to a 12-week study, weight-lifting men who took in 50 grams of pea protein per day built comparable muscle to men taking whey.
 Nice!

 However, remember that exercise is still a must!
 Having protein without working out won’t work.
+And hey, a workout at any time is good, right?
 For more info on pea protein compared to whey, check this post out.